red-machine-games/goblin-base-server/README.md

 Right now Goblin Tech Stack is in alpha version (early access) and not feature-complete - some strings here will be noted as (WIP).
 Check out our roadmap to discover interesting things: https://github.com/orgs/red-machine-games/projects/1

 # What is Goblin Tech Stack
-It's a set of tools: a Server, a set of client SDKs (WIP), a clustered benchmark tool and deployment & cluster orchestration & any dev ops tool (WIP).
-In conjunction they form a rich stack to make & operate high load clouds and get hard problems done with casual javascript.
+It's a set of tools: a Server, a set of client SDKs (WIP), a clustered benchmark tool and deployment & cluster orchestration & any DevOps tool (WIP).
+In conjunction, they form a rich stack to make & operate high load clouds and get hard problems done with casual javascript.

 # Features overview:
  - Accounts & profiles - to login and store schemaless data;
  - Leaderboards;
  - Matchmaking - for searching other players(users);
- - PvE & PvP - a comprehensive engine to develop realtime multiplayer easily (you will never mess with `sockets` any more);
+ - PvE & PvP - a comprehensive engine to develop realtime multiplayer easily (you will never mess with `sockets` anymore);
- - Social networks integrations(WIP) - Facebook, VK.com, OK.ru and many more incoming;
+ - Social networks integrations(WIP) - Facebook, VK.com, OK.ru and much more incoming;
  - Cloud Functions & authoritarian modes - to develop server-side logic easily and make games and apps fully authoritarian;
  - Grouping and Chats(WIP) - a rich API to group players, organize chat rooms or tête-à-tête.

 # Getting started
-To make it work you need Node.js, Redis and MongoDB of latest versions.
-We will start from running it locally and then move to instant cloud deployments.
+To make it work you need Node.js, Redis and MongoDB of the latest versions.
+We will start by running it locally and then move to instant cloud deployments.

 ## Running Goblin Base Server locally
 To begin you need to install and run [Node.js](https://nodejs.org/en/), [Redis](https://redis.io/) and [MongoDB](https://www.mongodb.com/) of latest versions.

 Note: if you use Windows - try this: https://github.com/microsoftarchive/redis/releases or just order a cloud instance for free: https://redislabs.com/redis-enterprise-cloud/essentials-pricing/.

-Goblin Base Server delivered as an usual module that you should require.
+Goblin Base Server delivered as a usual module that you should require.
 First of all create a new Node.js empty project with `npm init`, then install the Server: `npm install --save goblin-base-server`.
 All API presented as `GoblinBase` instance:
 ```javascript
 goblinBase = GoblinBase.getGoblinBase()